Articles

 • Ensuring that the fund at all times complies with the relevant legislation.

 There are severe penalties for trustees who fail to ensure that a super fund is properly administered.
-Therefore, it is advisable that, where necessary, you obtain the services of professionals who can assist you in ensuring the compliance of the fund.
+Therefore, it is advisable that the services of professionals are engaged to ensure the compliance of the fund.

 What are some restrictions on the use of a SMSF?